-- Whip the egg whites until stiff with a pinch of salt, add the tomato concentrate, then the sugar and the colouring in a fine rain.
+3. Whip the egg whites until stiff with a pinch of salt.
+Add the tomato concentrate, the sugar and then the colouring in a fine rain.

-- Pour the batter into a pastry bag provided with a smooth icing bag and make the small macaroons on a sheet of greaseproof paper.
+5. Pour the batter into a pastry bag provided with a smooth icing bag and make the small macarons on a sheet of greaseproof paper.

-- Cook for 10 minutes with the door ajar.
+6. Let stand for 15 min.
+Bake for 10 min with the door ajar.

-- This will release steam that allows the macaroons to take off properly.
+7. Once the baking is finished, pour a little water under the greaseproof paper.
+This will release steam that allows the macarons to take off properly.

-- Once the shells are cold, glue them in pairs with a slice of Ile de France fresh goat cheese.
+8. Once the shells are cold, glue them in pairs with a slice of Chèvre.

 Ile de France Chèvre is a genuine traditional fresh goat cheese with a pleasant tanginess and a cream yet firm texture that enables a large variety of usages for all meals.